Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Introduction

 \section{Introduction}

-The flux of neutrinos originating from outside the solar system with energies between [0.01-1] PeV has been measured by the IceCube collaboration \cite{10.1126/science.1242856}.
-Previous analyses have shown that the discovery of UHE neutrinos (UHE-$\nu$) will require an upgraded detector design with a larger effective volume because the flux is expected to decrease with energy \cite{10.1016/j.astropartphys.2010.06.003,10.1088/1475-7516/2010/10/013,10.1103/physrevd.98.062003,10.1088/1475-7516/2020/03/053,10.1103/physrevd.102.043021}.
-Neutrinos with energies above 10 PeV could potentially explain the origin of UHE cosmic rays (UHECR), and provide the chance to study electroweak interactions at record-breaking energies \cite{Ackermann:201946d,Ackermann:20195ec}.
-Utilizing the Askaryan effect greatly expands the effective volume of UHE-$\nu$ detector designs, because this effect offers a way to detect UHE-$\nu$ with radio pulses that travel more than 1 kilometer in sufficiently RF-transparent media such as Antarctic and Greenlandic ice \cite{10.3189/2015jog14j214, 10.3189/2015jog15j057, 10.1016/j.astropartphys.2011.11.010}.
+The extrasolar flux of neutrinos with energies between [0.01-1] PeV has been measured by the IceCube collaboration \cite{10.1126/science.1242856}.
+Previous analyses have shown that the discovery of UHE neutrinos (UHE-$\nu$) will require an expansion in detector volume because the flux is expected to decrease with energy \cite{10.1016/j.astropartphys.2010.06.003,10.1088/1475-7516/2010/10/013,10.1103/physrevd.98.062003,10.1088/1475-7516/2020/03/053,10.1103/physrevd.102.043021}.
+The UHE-$\nu$ flux could potentially explain the origin of UHE cosmic rays (UHECR), and provides the opportunity to study electroweak interactions at record-breaking energies \cite{Ackermann:201946d,Ackermann:20195ec}.
+Utilizing the Askaryan effect expands the effective volume of UHE-$\nu$ detector designs, because this effect offers a way to detect UHE-$\nu$ with radio pulses that travel more than 1 km in sufficiently RF-transparent media such as Antarctic and Greenlandic ice \cite{10.3189/2015jog14j214, 10.3189/2015jog15j057, 10.1016/j.astropartphys.2011.11.010}.